Chraime-Spiced Grilled Corn

 • 8 tablespoons (1stick) salted butter

-• 8 ears fresh corn, husks removed
+• 8 ears of fresh corn, husks removed

-• 1tablespoon Never Not Eating Chraime
+• 1 tablespoon Never Not Eating Chraime

 • 1/4cup Cotija (or feta) cheese